niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 - [ ] https://brightdata.com/pricing/proxy-network/residential-proxies
 	its 4$ per gb, residential IP worth it?
 - [ ] i think were done for now
-- [ ] handler to reverse engineer market place tags if brittle
 - [ ] make anti bot, cloudflare measures with llm stuff
 - [ ] it is approaching a MB now which isnt much at all
-- [ ] map reduce and log ingestion for failure rate

 ***